alisaifee/coredis/docs/source/handbook/pubsub.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Channels or patterns can either be subscribed to on instantiation through constructor parameters or explicitly through the :meth:`~coredis.commands.PubSub.subscribe` or :meth:`~coredis.commands.PubSub.psubscribe` methods.
+Channels or patterns can either be subscribed to on instantiation through constructor parameters or explicitly through the :meth:`~coredis.patterns.pubsub.PubSub.subscribe` or :meth:`~coredis.patterns.pubsub.PubSub.psubscribe` methods.

 Upon instantiation::